Ensembl/ensembl-cdm-docs/src/docs/transcript_metadata.md

 ```

 ### TranscriptGencodeSetMetadata
 Transcript gencode metadata is an instance of ValueSetMetadata.
-They are used to describe the Gecode sets transcripts belong to:
+They are used to describe the Gencode sets transcripts belong to:

 ```json